-Hepatitis in Cats
+- Overview of Hepatitis in Cats

-While talking about hepatitis, it is vital that you have a thorough understanding of the disease itself, its impact upon the body, as well as the common feline hepatitis symptoms your pet might display if she has been affected.
-Cat hepatitis is a medical condition oftentimes utilized to describe liver inflammation in cats.
-It is linked to an inflammatory cell accumulation in the liver along with progressive scarring or emergence of excess fibrous tissue inside the liver.
+While talking about hepatitis, it is vital that you have a thorough understanding of the disease itself, its impact upon the body, as well as the common feline hepatitis symptoms your cat might display if she has been affected.
+Cat hepatitis is a medical condition often times utilized to describe liver inflammation in cats.
+It is linked to an inflammatory cell accumulation in the liver along with progressive scarring or the emergence of excess fibrous tissue inside the liver.
 Over a span of time, symptoms may lead to a reduction in the functioning of the liver that may grow very severe as it progresses.

 Hepatitis may be caused by bacterial infections, consumption of toxic substances (more on this below), medicines that attack the liver, as well as contact with one other infected animal (through blood, feces, and mucous membranes).

 The liver is an amazingly important organ that performs a number of key tasks.
-It’ll produce enzymes which support digestion and metabolize fats, proteins, and carbs.
+It’ll produce enzymes that support digestion and metabolize fats, proteins, and carbs.
 Also, it stores essential nutrients and vitamins, breaks down toxins, as well as eliminates body waste.
 Because of the liver’s big reserve capacity, if one part of the liver stops working, one other area may take over.
 In some circumstances, the liver even can regenerate its own tissue.
-But hepatitis actually can break down the liver over a period of time, rendering it less effective.
+But hepatitis actually can break down the liver function over a period of time, rendering it less effective.
 Because the liver has the job of a number of functions, cats that have hepatitis might show a broad spectrum of symptoms.
 Below we list some common symptoms of cat hepatitis:

 Loss of appetite

 With key liver functions such as digestion, as well as metabolizing carbohydrates, fats, and proteins, it is common for felines to lose their appetite as they’re diagnosed with hepatitis.
+Appetite weight loss is a major sign that your cat needs to visit the vet.

 With less and less food coming in, felines inevitably will have a reduction in energy levels.
 Cats frequently show indications of sluggishness, which oftentimes become rapidly apparent.